photogabble/website/content/tutorials/2023-03-03-font-subsetting-with-11ty.md

 The above is missing caching to stop it running upon each build, an enable flag for programmatically disabling its runs (e.g only run subsetting in development) and a check for existing subset files, so we only replace missing but essentially that is _all_ there is to automatically subset your fonts based upon your 11ty website's content.

 I have tidied this up and published it as an [[Eleventy.js Font Subsetting Plugin]].

-## Potential Issues

-...
+In the [[Near Future|near future]] I shall be updating this tutorial with additional techniques.

 [^1]: Some people have suggested not using a monospace font for the longform text due to it being harder to read
 [^2]: For example, [Berkeley Mono Typeface](https://berkeleygraphics.com/typefaces/berkeley-mono/) is $75 for the non-commercial developer license or starting at $295/year for commercial use